 "To a nutcase?
 He leaves our business to a nut case?"

 It got ugly and stayed that way until the lawyer slapped the table, assuring Heed that no one would (could?) stop her from running the hotel.
-She was needed and besides her husband had bequeathed her the house, adjusting her humet, the cash.
-At which point May had said, "I beg your damn pardon?"
-The argument that followed was a refined version of the ones that had been seething among the women for decades: all had been displaced by another; each had a unique claim on Cosey's affection; each had either "saved" him from some disaster or relieved him of an impending one.
+She was needed and besides her husband had bequeathed her the house, the cash.
+At which point May, adjusting her helmet, had said, "I beg your damn pardon?"

+The argument that followed was a refined version of the ones that had been seething among the women since the beginning: all had been displaced by another; each had a unique claim on Cosey's affection; each had either "saved" him from some disaster or relieved him of an impending one.
 The only difference during this pre-burial quarrel was L whose normal silence seemed glacial then because there was no expression on her face, no listening, no empathy-nothing.
 Taking advantage of L's apparent indifference Heed shouted that unstable people should not be allowed to inherit property because they needed "perfessionate" care.
 Only the arrival of the undertaker, announcing the need for immediate departure to the church kept Christine's hand from becoming a fist.
-Temporarily, anyway, because at the grave site, seeing Heed's false tears, her exaggerated shuddering shoulders; watching townsfolk treat her as the sole mourner, embarrassing and the two real Cosey women as unwelcome visitors; angry that her attempt to place the diamonds on Cosey's fingers had been rudely Drogehellinto her bocket then she rejected-Christine exploded.
-She leapt toward Heed with a raised arm which L, having suddenly come to life, bent behind her back.
+Temporarily, anyway, because later at the grave site, seeing Heed's false tears, her exaggerated shuddering shoulders; watching townsfolk treat her as the sole mourner, and the two real Cosey women as unwelcome visitors; angry that her attempt to place the diamonds on Cosey's fingers had been thwarted-Christine exploded.
+Reaching into her pocket she leapt toward Heed with a raised arm which L, having suddenly come to life, bent behind her back.
 "I'll tell." she whispered to one, the other or to no one in particular.
-And Heed, having SOON as it was safe thrust her face into Christine's, backed off.
+Heed, having thrust her face into Christine's as soon as it was safe, backed off.
 Nothing L said was ever idle.
 There were many details of her sorry life that Christine did not want exposed.
-Dislike she could handle, but not ridicule.
+Dislike she could handle, even ridicule.
+But not pity.
 Panicked, she closed the knife and settled for an icy glare.
-But Heed-what was she afraid of?
-What secret was she hostage to?
-May, however, understood immediately and took her daughter's side.
-Stepping forward into that feline heat, she one With The Wind removed Heed's silly hat and tossed it into the air.
+But Heed-why had she obeyed so fast?
+What was she afraid of?
+May, however, understood what was needed and immediately took her daughter's side.
+Stepping forward into that feline heat, she removed Heed's Gone With the Wind hat and tossed it into the air.
 Perfect.
 A giggle from somebody opened a space in which Heed chased her hat and Christine cooled.

-Disgust for the tacky display, the selfish disregard for rites due the angles Some - and they said 80.-7 deceased hero they each claimed to love, entertained folk for years.
-Yet in silly that moment, by tearing Heed's hat off, un-crowning the false queen before but not pity others werd entertained by It was known as the hat fight featuring as beliet, bonnet and What They did not say was hey must have Theen by they must have Theen by they must have they be they are How fitter, the half entertainment. featuring beret, bornet and helmet, the world, May's clarity was at its most extreme.
+The tacky display, the selfish disregard for rites due the deceased each claimed to love, angered people, and they said so.
+What they did not say was how delighted they must have been by the graveside entertainment featuring beret, bonnet and helmet.
+Yet in that moment, by tearing Heed's silly hat off, un-crowning the false queen before the world, May's clarity was at its most extreme.
 As it had been when she did everything to separate the two when they were little girls.
-She had known instinctively the invader was a snake: penetrating, undermining, Sure enough Heed began to research ways to remove her mother-inlaw to a rest home or an asylum.
-But nothing she did-not spreading lies, inventing outrages, seeking advice from psychiatric institutions-could force May out.
-With L watching and without an accomplice Heed failed.
-She was forced to put up with the dazzling clarity of the woman who hated her almost as much as Christine did.
-May's war did not end when Cosey died.
-She spent her last year watching in ecstasy as Heed's grasping hands turned slowly into wings.
-Still, Heed's proposed solution for her problems with May had been a good one and a good idea directed at the wrong person was still good.
-Besides, L was gone.
-Hospitals were more hospitable.
-And now, with a little coaxing, there might just be an accomplice.
-Poor Mama.
-Poor old May.
-To keep going, to protect what was hers, crazy-like-a-fox was all she could think of.
-Husband dead; her crumbling hotel ruled by a rabid beach rat, ignored by the man for whom she had worked so hard, abandoned by her daughter, a running joke to neighbors-she had no place and nothing to command.
-So she recognized the war declared on her and fought it alone.
-In bunkers of her own industry.
-In trenches she dug near watch fires at ocean's edge.
-A solitary mis-understood intelligence shaping and controlling its own environment.
-Now she thought of it, her own disorganized past was the result of laziness-emotional laziness.
-She had always thought of herself as active, but, unlike May she'd been simply an engine adjusting to whatever gear a loverman chose.
-No more.
+She had known instinctively the intruder was a snake: penetrating, undermining, sullying, devouring.